mohammedfawaz17/mohammedfawaz17.github.io/index.md

 ### DAY 2
 03/08/2017

- -We learned to create our own github page for documentation.
+ - We learned to create our own github page for documentation.
- -got an introduction about ultimaker 3D printer and the software (cura) used for designing.
+ - got an introduction about ultimaker 3D printer and the software (cura) used for designing.